 We receive many e-mail messages and telephone calls daily from applicants and accepted students who have questions regarding a University at Buffalo MS program.
 Many of the questions are answered in this FAQ document.
 This document is updated as new questions are received.
 Please review this document in detail.
 If your concerns are not addressed in this document, then please do not hesitate to send e-mail or call us at 716-645-3204.

 A. Our MS programs offer fall admission only.
-Admissions requirements and application deadlines can be found at http://mgt.buffalo.edu/programs/ms.
+Click here for detailed admissions requirements and application deadlines.

 Q. What is the average GMAT score?

 Q. What is the average TOEFL or IELTS score?

 A. Our IBT target is 95 with no section lower than 22.
 The university minimum for the IELTS exam is an overall score of 6.5 with no individual section below 6.0.
 The Pearson Test of English will be considered with an overall score of 73 and no section below 68.

 Q. What is the tuition and cost breakdown?